Bert-Oja/paw-patrol-tower/README.md

 2. **Raspberry Pi Setup**:

-   - Install Flask.
+   - ~~Install Flask.~~
    - Create API for missions.
+     - Functional but missions are keep being generated, ignoring the buffer limit
+     - Hitting rate limits on TTS endpoint
+     - When audio creation fails, a mission is still present in the database.
+So retry mechanics are required
    - ~~Set up ChatGPT integration for mission generation.~~
-   - Convert text scripts to audio using OpenAI TTS.
+   - ~~Convert text scripts to audio using OpenAI TTS.~~
-   - Manage missions and metadata using SQLite.
+   - ~~Manage missions and metadata using SQLite.~~
+   - Dockerize the application
+   - Python dependencies:
+     - openai
+     - flask
+     - sqlalchemy
+     - gunicorn
+   - System dependency:
+     - ffmpeg

 3. **Integration Testing**: